realA10001986/Time-Circuits-Display/README.md

 ## Basic Operation

-*Present time* is a clock and normally shows the actual local present time, as received from the network or set up through the [keypad menu](#how-to-set-the-real-time-clock-rtc).
+*Present time* is a clock and normally shows actual local present time, as received from the network or set up through the [keypad menu](#how-to-set-the-real-time-clock-rtc).

 *Destination time* and *Last time departed* are stale.
 These, by default, work like in the movie: Upon a time travel, *present time* becomes *last time departed*, and *destination time* becomes *present time*.
 Or in Doc's words: The red one tells you where you're going.
 The green one tells you where you are.
 The yellow one tells you where you were.